 Chris Tucker today is back to touring and performing stand-up, but he hasn't quite hit the level of fame he once had.
 He slipped off the A-list radar to take a step back from comedy and focus on his spirituality, and when he does take on big roles, he selects them very carefully.
 Additional stories about Chris Tucker involve some highs, like his outstanding performances in dramas like Silver Linings Playbook, and some lows, like his tax evasion.
 Here's everything you didn't know about Chris Tucker.

 Tucker was really good friends with the late King of Pop, Michael Jackson.
-He testified as the final witness for the defense in Jackson's child-molestation trial, alleging that one of Jackson's accusers' mothers had mental health issues.
+He testified as the final witness for the defense in Jackson's child-molestation trial.

 Tucker also famously performed Jackson's "Don't Stop 'Til You Get Enough" in Rush Hour 2.
 One of Tucker's best Jackson-adjacent roles, however, came as Jackson's sidekick in the music video for "You Rock My World."